COVID Symptoms – When to stay off school

 - If you need to speak to a member of staff, please telephone to arrange a call back

-- If you have to speak to staff at the door, please ensure you are 2m away from them
+- If you have to speak to staff at the door or the fence, please ensure you keep the 2m distance

 - You must bring your child into school during your allocated time slot

-- Please check as some year groups will enter and exit through their classroom
+- Please check as some year groups continue to enter and exit through their external classroom doors

 Start and end times for each year group are: